 The shares of the Corporation giving the right to vote at the Meeting are the common shares.
 Each common share carries the right to one vote.
-As at March 9, 2021, 65,386,143 common shares were outstanding.
+As at March 14, 2022, 62,914,796 common shares were outstanding.

-The holders of common shares whose names appear on the list of shareholders prepared at the close of business, Montréal time, on March 9, 2021 (the "Record Date") will be entitled to vote at the Meeting and any adjournment thereof, if present or represented by proxy thereat.
+The holders of common shares whose names appear on the list of shareholders prepared at the close of business, Montréal time, on March 14, 2022 (the "Record Date") will be entitled to vote at the Meeting and any adjournment thereof, if present or represented by proxy thereat.

-To the knowledge of the directors and officers of the Corporation, Mackenzie Financial Corporation ("Mackenzie"), La Caisse de dépôt et placement du Québec ("CDPQ") and Mawer Investment Management Ltd. ("Mawer") are the sole persons or companies who beneficially own or exercise control or direction over shares carrying 10% or more of the voting rights attached to the shares of the Corporation.
-Mackenzie holds 8,334,769 common shares, representing approximately 12.7% of the common shares outstanding of the Corporation, CDPQ holds 7,587,180 common shares, representing approximately 11.6% of the common shares outstanding of the Corporation and Mawer holds 6,726,424 common shares, representing approximately 10.3% of the common shares outstanding of the Corporation.
+To the knowledge of the directors and officers of the Corporation, Caisse de dépôt et placement du Québec ("CDPQ") is the sole person or company who beneficially owns or exercises control or direction over shares carrying 10% or more of the voting rights attached to the shares of the Corporation.
+CDPQ holds 7,587,180 common shares, representing approximately 12.1% of the common shares outstanding of the Corporation.